Crystal polymorphism: Experimental methods

+Computational methods

+Computational chemistry may be used in combination with vibrational spectroscopy techniques to understand the origins of vibrations within crystals.
+The combination of techniques provides detailed information about crystal structures, similar to what can be achieved with x-ray crystallography.
+In addition to using computational methods for enhancing the understanding of spectroscopic data, the latest development in identifying polymorphism in crystals is the field of crystal structure prediction.
+This technique uses computational chemistry to model the formation of crystals and predict the existence of specific polymorphs of a compound before they have been observed experimentally by scientists.

+Beyond the experimental possibilities, computational methods have been employed to study atomistic changes in crystal structures at varying temperatures and under different atmospheres.
+In the case of porous materials, the presence of guest molecules can induce guest-specific structural phases.

 Examples

 Many compounds exhibit polymorphism.
 It has been claimed that "every compound has different polymorphic forms, and that, in general, the number of forms known for a given compound is proportional to the time and money spent in research on that compound."

 Organic compounds

 Benzamide

 The phenomenon was discovered in 1832 by Friedrich Wöhler and Justus von Liebig.
 They observed that the silky needles of freshly crystallized benzamide slowly converted to rhombic crystals.
-Present-day analysis identifies three polymorphs for benzamide: the least stable one, formed by flash cooling is the orthorhombic form II.
+Present-day analysis identifies three polymorphs for benzamide: the least stable one, formed by flash cooling, is the orthorhombic form II.
 This type is followed by the monoclinic form III (observed by Wöhler/Liebig).
 The most stable form is monoclinic form I. The hydrogen bonding mechanisms are the same for all three phases; however, they differ strongly in their pi-pi interactions.

 Maleic acid

-In 2006 a new polymorph of maleic acid was discovered, fully 124 years after the first crystal form was studied.
+In 2006 a new polymorph of maleic acid was discovered, 124 years after the first crystal form was studied.
 Maleic acid is manufactured on an industrial scale in the chemical industry.
 It forms salt found in medicine.
 The new crystal type is produced when a co-crystal of caffeine and maleic acid (2:1) is dissolved in chloroform and when the solvent is allowed to evaporate slowly.
 Whereas form I has monoclinic space group P21/c, the new form has space group Pc.
-Both polymorphs consist of sheets of molecules connected through hydrogen bonding of the carboxylic acid groups; but, in form I, the sheets alternate with respect of the net dipole moment, whereas, in form II, the sheets are oriented in the same direction.
+Both polymorphs consist of sheets of molecules connected through hydrogen bonding of the carboxylic acid groups: in form I, the sheets alternate with respect of the net dipole moment, while in form II, the sheets are oriented in the same direction.